Are you looking for the best day trips from Madrid? From exploring Toledo to seeing stunning Segovia, this is where to go near Madrid!

 Madrid Wine Vineyards

-Speaking of wine, we’re onto one of the best types of Madrid tours.
-Vineyards!
+Speaking of wine, we’re onto one of the best types of Madrid tours – wine tasting and vineyards!

 While Madrid may not be the region that first comes to mind when you think of Spanish wine, business is booming here.
 Madrid has its own Denominación de Origen: Vinos de Madrid.
 Essentially, it has a wine region.